 Sanding & Polishing:

-For a lovely mirror shine that is natural you can consider sanding & polishing.
+For a lovely and natural mirror shine that is natural you can consider sanding & polishing.
 It is quite labour intensive but in my opinion work the results when you are making a special bead or pendant.

 When I want a really smooth finish I first sand with wet and dry sandpaper.
 Get a bowl of water and start with 400 grit then move to 600, 800, then 1000 or 1200.
 You can stop there and just finish off on a piece of rough denim or cloth, or if you want a really high shine, use a muslin buff on a buffing wheel or a tiny muslin buff on a dremel craft drill.
 This brings up the clay to a mirror finish.
 This finish is more natural and attractive than varnish, however is not always possible if your piece is rough in texture or has surface embellishments which you don't want to sand off.